 The left panel of Figure 1 displays per pupil education expenditures over time in real 2007 USD for New Hampshire and all non-treated states.
-The purple line represents New Hampshire's per capita education expenditures over time, and the grey lines represent per capita education expenditures over time in non-treated control states.
+The thick purple line represents New

+Hampshire's per capita education expenditures over time, and the grey lines represent per capita education expenditures over time in non-treated control states.
 The vertical dashed line denotes the timing of New Hampshire's 1994 SFR.
 When we compare New Hampshire's per capita education expenditures before and after its SFR, we see that per capita education expenditures were higher on average after the SFR.
 However, per capita education expenditures were also generally higher in non-treated states in the years following 1994 compared to the years prior, suggesting that all states may have been experiencing an upward trend in per capita education expenditures regardless of whether they had an SFR.

 The right panel of Figure 1 displays dynamic effect estimates of New Hampshire's 1994 SFR on per capita education expenditures using three different comparison groups.
-The short-dashed orange line represents differences between New Hampshire's per capita education expenditures and average education expenditures of non-treated states, where each non-treated state is weighted equally (referred to as "equal-weight average").
+The shortdashed orange line represents differences between New Hampshire's per capita education expenditures and average education expenditures of non-treated states, where each non-treated state is weighted equally (referred to as "equal-weight average").
 The long-dashed green line represents differences between New Hampshire's per capita education expenditures and a synthetic control mean of education expenditures, where the synthetic control mean is calculated by assigning time-invariant weights of differing values to non-treated states based on their pretreatment match (referred to as "traditional SCM").
-The solid blue line represents differences between New Hampshire's per pupil education expenditures and a de-biased synthetic control mean of education expenditures, where the de-biased synthetic control mean is calculated by adding a bias correction term to the traditional synthetic control mean (referred to as "ridge ASCM").
+The solid blue line represents differences between New Hampshire's per pupil education expenditures and a de-biased synthetic control mean of education expenditures, where the de-biased synthetic control mean of education expenditures, where the de-biased synthetic control mean of education expenditures, where the de-biased synthetic control mean is calculated by adding a bias correction term to the traditional synthetic control mean (referred to as "ridge ASCM").
 In Appendix B, we include a subsection called "Bias Correction Term in the Ridge ASCM" to provide further details about the de-biased synthetic control approach.
 If the comparison group adequately mirrors the pre-SFR spending levels and trend of New Hampshire, then the difference in per pupil education expenditures between the comparison group and New Hampshire should be approximately zero.
-As shown in Figure 1, only the ridge ASCM comparison group (blue line) consistently results in a difference of zero in the pre-treatment period, suggesting that the equal-weight average and traditional SCM comparison groups do not serve as good counterfactuals to New Hampshire.
-In turn, the use of the ridge ASCM comparison group provides differing estimates of the effect of New Hampshire's SFR on per capita education expenditures compared to the other two approaches.
+As shown in Figure 1, only the ridge ASCM comparison group (blue line) consistently results in a difference, on average, of approximately zero in the pre-treatment period, suggesting that the equal-weight average and traditional SCM comparison groups do not serve as good counterfactuals to New Hampshire.
+The use of the ridge ASCM method, therefore, serves as our preferred approach for estimating the effect of SFRs on per capita education expenditures.